Pilgore-pi/Open-proger-notes/README.md

 #### Why did i create this knowledge base?

-I was trying to understand the IT concepts While creating this knowledge base
+I was trying to understand the IT concepts by writing my thougths on paper, then in Word and, finally,  in Obsidian.
+I love to dig into programming and learn

 ## RUS